rlucioni/recipes/recipes/chicken-noodle-soup.md

 1. Add whole chicken, vegetables, bay leaf, thyme, and water in a large pot.
 2. Bring to a simmer and simmer on low for 1 hour, covered.
 Skim fat occasionally
 3. Remove chicken to a bowl to cool.
 Season stock with salt, pepper, and cayenne.
 Keep stock warm on stove.
 4. Pick chicken meat off bones.
-Place a small handfull of chicken at the bottom of the serving bowls.
+Place a small handful of chicken at the bottom of the serving bowls.
 5. Optional: add corn, green beans, and other vegetables
 6. Bring stock to boil and cook egg noodles according to directions on the package.
 7. Ladle over chicken and serve.